A complete guide to OCR Gateway GCSE Chemistry

 Two papers, equal weight

-Paper 1 covers topics C1 to C3 and Paper 2 covers topics C4 to C6, plus C7 ideas about science.
+Paper 1 covers topics C1 to C3 and Paper 2 covers topics C4 to C6, plus C7 Practical skills running across both.
 Each paper is 1 hour 45 minutes, 90 marks, worth 50% of the GCSE.

 Grades 1–9, two tiers